Mishalzeera/goat-and-daisy-antiques/PROCESS_NOTES.md

 The solution in the signals code was to use IF an object with that name didn't exist (filtering service_ticket_id with instance.id) then execute the block.

 ## Shopping cart, request.session, context processor

+Main issue in implementation was in the add_to_bag view, not correctly using dictionary syntax.
+Be sure to add a new dict as a value to a new key, so the dictionaries nest properly.
+Eg.. its not old_dict.append(new_dict) which wont work anyway.
+Its old_dict[a_key_based_on_unique_id] = new_dict.
+Would have saved me three days if I just grasped that a bit better.

+Other than that, setting up a context processor, adding it to the context processors in SETTINGS>TEMPLATES>OPTIONS>'context_processors'> 'appname.filename.functionname'.

+Everything is then instantiated immediately upon login or navigation to the site, so bear that in mind.